-The website of a political subdivision may be the first point of contact a resident or business has with local government when an issue arises or information is required.
+A political subdivision's website may be the first point of contact a resident or business has with local government when an issue arises or information is required.
 This chart shows the percentage of political subdivisions in the community that have a website, compared to those in other Connected communities.